Volumes Manager Command

 Boundary lines:

 Select the boundary line or lines that you wish to use for the Boundary or Boundary Collection.
 You can use the Options button to access the advanced selection modes as usual.
+The only difference between a Boundary and Boundary Collection, is that a Boundary Collection contains two or more boundary lines.

 Save: